 WHO INSURES REVERSE MORTGAGES?

 The FHA (Federal Housing Administration) insures reverse mortgages.
-The FHA HECM, Home Equity Conversion Mortgage, is administered and regulated by the United States Department of Housing and Urban Development (HUD).
+The FHA HECM, Home Equity Conversion Mortgage, the more correct term for this mortgage, is administered and regulated by the United States Department of Housing and Urban Development (HUD).

 WHAT IS THE HISTORY OF REVERSE MORTGAGES?